derrickzhuyz/GNN4SL/README.md

 3. **Graph Construction and Dataset Preparation**:
    Graph datasets are constructed from the Spider and BIRD benchmarks.
 Each database is modeled as a graph where tables and columns are represented as nodes, and NL queries are incorporated as query nodes connected to relevant schema nodes.
 This structure enables the GNN model to learn schema structural patterns.
 4. **Link-Level Graph Neural Networks**:
-   Link-level GNNs is trained to predict connections between query nodes and schema nodes, thereby solving the schema linking task.
+   Link-level GNNs are trained to predict connections between query nodes and schema nodes, thereby solving the schema linking task.
 We support GCN, GAT, and RGAT models.